cogswell-io/piano-jam-solo/README.md

 ```
 private boolean isInPublishMode = false;
 ```
-and the folowwing into the `onCreateView` method:
+and the following into the `onCreateView` method:
 ```
 final Switch pubSubSwitch = (Switch) getActivity().findViewById(R.id.pubSubSwitch);